 10. Making your recovery set up

 To secure your VPC to make your recovery set up.
 For a lot of disaster recovery best practices, the active cloud formation works from cloud academy.
 In other words, make sure you have a DR setup ready.

 11. Management and security system

-Allow all traffic to control proxy tier and get a login.
+Allow all traffic to control the proxy tier and get a login.
 Virtual Private Cloud (VPC) gives you complete control of your virtual networking.

 12. Keep your information close

 To security keep your information shut.
-Instance performs two tasks, first normal shut down and stops running: its status changes to stopping and then stopped.
+Instance performs two tasks, first normal shut down and stops running, its status changes to stopping and then stopped.

 13. VPC Peering

-Virtual private cloud peering connection is a networking connection that allows to you route traffic using between VPC with IPv4 addresses and IPv6 addresses.
+A virtual private cloud peering connection is a networking connection that allows to you route traffic using between VPC with IPv4 addresses and IPv6 addresses.
 With VPC Peering the information does not go outside of AWS so it’s a kind of secure channel for the VPC to transfer data within each other.

 You can create a virtual private cloud(VPC) peering connection with your own VPC to another Virtual non-public cloud in another AWS account.